toofanCodes/trackMyAIchats/README.md

-# 🚀 LLM Chat Navigator: Never Lose Your Questions Again!
+# 🚀 AI Breadcrumbs: Never lose your way in a sea of prompts!

 ![Visitor Count](https://komarev.com/ghpvc/?username=toofanmacpro&repo=trackMyChat)

-Tired of endlessly scrolling through your LLM chat history to find that one crucial question?
-This simple browser extension solves that nuisance!
-A dumb solution to irritating problem!
+Never lose your way in a sea of prompts, leave a crumb, find your answer!
+This extension adds a smart sidebar to your favorite AI chats, letting you bookmark questions and navigate long conversations with ease.

-**LLM Chat Navigator** provides a persistent, draggable sidebar that automatically bookmarks your questions in ChatGPT and Gemini.
+**AI Breadcrumbs** provides a persistent, draggable sidebar that automatically bookmarks your questions in ChatGPT, Gemini, and Claude.
 Jump directly to any point in your conversation with a single click!

 ---